 Rather than tissue paper and plastic, consider eco-friendly alternatives.
 There are many paper mailers and compostable and biodegradable mailers (how cute).
 Consider eliminating thank-you cards, free gifts, and unnecessary “extras” that are likely to be discarded immediately.

 Sustainable Tip: Carrie from @happytrailresale explains that she puts out periodic requests to her local “buy nothing” groups and receives padded envelopes and packaging supplies that she uses to package items.
 Over 90% of Carrie's packages go out in recycled supplies.
 Carrie is giving the supplies more life outside of the landfill and avoiding using additional plastic!

 4. Go Green!
 Sustainable Productivity

 There are many things you can do to reduce your carbon footprint as a small business owner.
 In processing, cleaning, photographing, and storing inventory, resellers use a lot of energy.
 There are so many simple steps that make a big difference for the planet.
 Here are some ideas:

-- Use natural lighting when possible, photograph outside!
+Use natural lighting when possible, and photograph outside!